Calvary (2014 film): Development

 McDonagh conceived the idea for Calvary and wrote the screenplay while filming The Guard with Gleeson in late 2009.
 McDonagh explained the intentions he had for the film: "There are probably films in development about priests which involve abuse.
 My remit is to do the opposite of what other people do, and I wanted to make a film about a good priest."
 He elaborates that it is tonally "in the same darkly comedic vein as The Guard, but with a much more serious and dramatic narrative."
 Gleeson's casting was announced in October 2011.
 The casting of Chris O'Dowd, Kelly Reilly and Aidan Gillen was announced in February 2012, while further casting was announced in August 2012.

 Principal photography

 Filming began on 24 September 2012.
-The production spent three weeks shooting in and around County Sligo primarily in the town of Easkey where the film is set and also on the Streedagh beach in north county Sligo, with some shooting in Ardgillan Castle Balbriggan Dublin followed by two weeks of filming in Rush, Dublin.
+The production spent three weeks shooting in and around County Sligo, primarily in the town of Easkey where the film is set as well as on Streedagh Beach in north County Sligo, with some segments in Ardgillan Castle, Balbriggan, County Dublin followed by two weeks of filming in Rush, County Dublin.